Deliberate Injury Gambit

 - In Lethal Weapon 2, Riggs uses his Chekhov's Skill of dislocating his shoulder to escape his bonds.

 - In The Wheel of Time series, this is called "Sheathing the Sword" - you're not expected to survive it, but you get to take your enemy with you.
+Nonetheless, at least two main characters do it and survive over the course of the series.

 - In the Kate Daniels novel Magic Strikes, Kate realizes that the enemy is wielding a magic sword capable of destroying Kate and all her allies in a matter of seconds.
 So she deliberately impales herself on the sword and presses forward until the entire length of the blade is smeared with her blood.
 Then she invokes the magic of her blood to unmake the sword, saving the lives of her companions with her own sacrifice.